praveenmada/streamix/README.md

 1. **Kafka Setup**:
    - Follow the instructions in the `/kafka` directory to set up Kafka brokers and Zookeeper.

+2. **Trino Setup**:
+   - Set up Trino by following the guidelines in the `/trino` directory.

-2. **GraphQL Setup**:
+3. **GraphQL Setup**:
    - Instructions for setting up the GraphQL interface are available in the `/apollo` directory.

-3. **Presto Setup**:
-   - Set up Presto by following the guidelines in the `/presto` directory.

 ## Usage
 1. **Kafka**:
     - Produce and consume messages through Kafka topics.
+2. **Trino**:
+    - Run SQL queries over your Kafka streams and other data sources.
-2. **GraphQL**:
+3. **GraphQL**:
     - Use the GraphQL endpoint to query data in real-time.
-3. **Presto**:
-  - Run SQL queries over your Kafka streams and other data sources.

 ## Configuration
 - Configuration files for each component can be found in their respective directories.
 Customize them as per your needs.